• Home

 To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne.

-Jesus overcame sin and death.
-He was seated at the right hand of the Father.
-In doing this the wrath we deserve was put on Jesus.
+Jesus overcame sin and death and is seated at the right hand of the Father.
+In doing this, the wrath we deserve was put on Jesus.
 We are saved from wrath.
 When we are in Christ and we overcome this world by His power, once the church is snatched away into heaven, we will be ushered before the throne of grace as Jesus is seated there.
 Then, the process of God pouring His wrath out will begin.

 (Read also Matthew 25:1-8 and Revelation 19:7-8)